leventemo/lvnt/src/data/blog/_2025/errorbank-intro.md

 work is being done on prototyping right now, using these technologies
 * Postgres database
 * Express API server
-* DB server: Prisma / Neon / DigitalOcean / Render ?
+* DB server: Prisma / Neon / DigitalOcean / Render / Heroku / https://hostman.com ?
 * Angular user interface
 * some dataviz library, to be decided